inmation/WebStudio-docs/actions/README.md

 ### Subscribe

 Subscribe to object data changes in the system.
 Typically used in `dataSource` configurations.
-In case necessary, use the `willUpdate` action hook to transform the data.
+If necessary, use the `willUpdate` action hook to transform the data.

 ```json
 {